kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-schema-shell-ddl-ref.md

 You may add a schema to the readers list (`ADD READER SCHEMA`) or the writers list (`ADD WRITER SCHEMA`).
 If you do not specify these options, the schema will be added to both the approved reader and writer lists.
 You may also explicitly specify a schema as the default reader schema by running `..ADD DEFAULT READER SCHEMA..`.
+Adding a default reader schema will overwrite any existing default reader schema for the specified column.

 The schema may be specified as follows: